jamesdanielwhitford/sentry-shopify/session-replay-in-ecommerce-env/session-replay-in-ecommerce-env.md

 ![Adding sample products to Shopify development store](images/add-sample-products.png)

-### Integrate Sentry into your Shopify Theme
+### Integrate Sentry into our Shopify theme

-In your Shopify admin, navigate to "Online Store" then "Themes".
-Click the three dots on your active theme, then "Edit code".
+In the Shopify admin, navigate to "Online Store" then "Themes".
+Click the three dots on the active theme, then "Edit code".

-Open the `layout/theme.liquid` file and add the Sentry SDK to the `<head>` section, before `{{ content_for_header }}`.
+Open the `layout/theme.liquid` file and add the Sentry SDK to the `<head>` section, above `{{ content_for_header }}`.

 ```html
 <script